hsf-training/cpluspluscourse/code/move/README.md

 * understand how inefficient it is
 * implement move semantic the easy way in NVector
 * run with callgrind and see no improvement
-* understand why and fix test.cpp
+* understand why and fix trymove.cpp
 * see efficiency improvements